30 Cent – How to play the Card Game

 Overall lowest score is 100 Other players scores are 200, 300 and 400 points

-You subtract the low score from each of the other scores and divide the remaining amount by the number of players.
+You subtract the low score from each of the other scores and divide the remaining amount by four (4)

 So, with four players it would look like this.